-The substrate is important since they’ll spend all their time rooted into it.
+The substrate is important since they’ll spend all their time rooted in it.
 Smaller gravels and sands make it easy for the roots to push themselves downwards.

 In terms of temperature, the water needs to be 68-86°F (higher temperatures are better for promoting growth).
 Hardness should be 3-10 KH.

 The pH range of 6-8 lets Staurogyne repens live in a variety of waters.
-It can be slightly acidic or alkaline, as long as neither of the extremes are reached.
+It can be slightly acidic or alkaline, as long as neither of the extremes is reached.

 Pruning and Maintenance